theSafdarAwan/lazy-loader.nvim/README.md

     -- 4: keymap -> this helps in case you don't want maps to be added before you -- go to that file type or that your specified event occurs, etc autocmd = {
+        -- string or table: you can specify the events for the autocmd or you can -- leave this if you are using the ft or ft_ext events = {}
          -- string or table: file type in which this plugin should be loaded ft = "foo",
-         -- table or string: file extension like for *.lua add lua ft_ext = "md",
+         -- table or string: file extension like for *.lua add lua -- this is a very important feature because if you want to lazy load the -- plugins like norg then you won't have the file type for the norg -- files because norg plugin set's the file type for the norg fiels -- and the norg plugin won't be loaded. ft_ext = "md",
         -- same as the keymap loader
         keymap = {},